 If the USCG determines that retaining the existing bridge and constructing a new adjacent bridge is not feasible and reasonable, then the actions in the following table must be completed by the indicated responsible party, and by the date or schedule provided.

-If any part of this stipulation cannot be fulfilled, then the process moves to Stipulation XVI.
+If any part of this stipulation cannot be fulfilled, then the process may move to Stipulation XVI, at the discretion of the USCG.
+If a party cannot meet the obligation(s) stipulated, that party will request an amendment to this PA in compliance with Stipulation XV.
+This request will be made in writing to the USCG and will include what progress has been made on the action, why the obligation cannot be fulfilled, and suggested revisions or substitutions to accomplish the goal of the stipulated action in question.
+The USCG will convey this request to the other consulting parties, who will then consult on the potential change.
+After consultation, the decision on any revisions to the stipulated obligation(s) will be the responsibility of the USCG.